exercism/go/README.md

 ## Exercism Go style

 Let's walk through the an imaginary `exercise-slug` exercise to see what is included in an exercise implementation.
-In any exercise you'll may see a number of files there:
+In any exercise you may see a number of files present:

 ```sh
 ~/exercism/go/exercise-slug